 - 4.04 The host association is the national association of a country where matches in the qualifying, elite and/or final rounds are staged. - 4.05 In conjunction with UEFA, the host association undertakes to make the appropriate arrangements for the staging of the matches it is hosting. - 4.06 The host association is responsible for order and security before, during and after the match.
 The host association may be called to account for incidents of any kind and may be disciplined. - 4.07 The contracts required for the staging of matches are concluded by the host association in its own name and on its own account.
-The same provision applies to agreements reached with government authorities. - 4.08 The host association of the final round undertakes to observe the staging agreement signed with UEFA.
-It is responsible for all match-related organisational tasks and will fully respect any and all rights granted by UEFA to third parties in connection with the final round. - 4.09 Unless special permission is granted by UEFA, the grounds reserved for training and matches in the final round may not be used for other matches and events during the three days prior to the tournament or during the event itself.
+The same provision applies to agreements reached with government authorities. - 4.08 The host association of the final round undertakes to observe the staging agreement signed with UEFA. - 4.09 Unless special permission is granted by UEFA, the grounds reserved for training and matches in the final round may not be used for other matches and events during the three days prior to the tournament or during the event itself.